 These are all important questions, and our experienced Kansas City car accident lawyer can help answer them for you with a free consultation.

-However, the first question that should come to mind is this: what I should do immediately after a car accident?
+However, the first question that should come to mind is this: what I should do after a car accident in Kansas City?